williac0374/GameJamEditor/README.md

 Yours may be different.

-this was inpired by Bitmelo https://bitmelo.com/ , and more recently EVO game engine https://itch.io/jam/the-tool-jam/rate/1034973 since CodeMirror https://codemirror.net/ feels nicer to work with on my phone than Ace editor https://ace.c9.io/ .
+this was inpired by Bitmelo https://bitmelo.com/ , and more recently EVO game engine's editor https://itch.io/jam/the-tool-jam/rate/1034973 for introducing me to CodeMirror https://codemirror.net/.
+It feels nicer to work with on my phone than Ace editor https://ace.c9.io/ .
 But that could be me not knowing how to use Ace correctly.